JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Subtracting the AGN and modeling the host galaxy

 With all of this in mind, we create our PSFs for this analysis as follows.
-We find the exact subpixel location of the AGN in each level 2b ``CAL" file by iteratively creating model PSFs with different subpixel centers (convolved with the small Gaussian described above), and then scale and subtract from the image until we minimize the residual.
+We find the exact subpixel location of the AGN in each level 2b ``CAL" file by iteratively creating model PSFs with different subpixel centers (convolved with the small Gaussian described above), and then scale and subtract it from the image until we minimize the residual.
 For the illuminating spectrum, we use the spectrum of a type I AGN from \citet{lyu18}, assuming no dust, redshifted to the source redshift, 2.801.
 This process typically results in subpixel centering to within about 5\% of the pixel.
-With these precisely centered model PSFs created for each cal file, we combine them by running stage 3 of the JWST pipeline and extract the final, level 3 PSF from the resulting ``i2d" images.
+We create precisely centered model PSFs at the AGN's position in each ``CAL" file after setting all pixels to zero.
+We then combine those cal files by running stage 3 of the JWST pipeline and extract the final, level 3 PSF from the resulting ``i2d" images.
 We did this for both image A and B of the AGN.
 This provides a model PSF for each AGN image that requires no spatial interpolation to fit the bright PSF component of the compound AGN+host object.

-\subsection{Morphological modeling and model photometry with GALFIT}
+\subsection{Morphological modeling and model photometry with \texttt{GALFIT}}

 For the HST images, we adopt the \texttt{GALFIT} models described in \citet{cloonan25}.
 For the JWST images, we construct new \texttt{GALFIT} models.
 We use the appropriate reference PSF for each of images A and B, constructing separate models for each image, with an overlap region that includes the clumps near the critical curve.
 Results of the fitting in all three NIRCam filters are shown in figures \ref{fig:quasarA} and \ref{fig:quasarB}.
 By placing a circular aperture over the AGN in the direct image and residual, which covers the core of the PSF in F444W (0\farcs{2}, compared to a FWHM of about 0\farcs{145} according to the JWST user documentation), we find that we recover the flux at the center of the lensed galaxy, including the AGN, at the tenths of a percent level.